bryson-palmer/RIDDLES-IN-THE-DARK/notes.md

         > if( stored highscores ) highscores = JSON.parse( stored high scores )
         > else highscores = [];
         > Create a new list
-        > Get the value fo the initials input
+        > Get the value of the initials input
         > Append a oject with the initial's and score
         > Store our list of highschores in local storage